alexbradau/rbc-stocks/README.md

 The `npm run` command will list all of the scripts available to run for this project.

+## Front End

+The front end can be accessed at localhost:8080.

+The Dow Jones Indices can be found under Entities in the admin menu, logging in as admin/admin

 ## REST API
-The following can be tested using Postman while the server is running:
+The following can be tested using Postman while the server is running.
+Authentication is either user/user or admin/admin

 GET all Dow Jones Indices